 Click on the image below to view this interactive presentation.
 Note: there is an accessible version of this presentation available via the menu; once the presentation opens in a new tab, click the menu bar on the top righthand area of the screen to access this feature.

-CSSP works with a broad range of partners and on a variety of projects, including short and long-term engagements, workshops, coaching, meeting design and facilitation, and preparing presentations and other materials.
+CSSP works with a broad range of partners and on a variety of projects, including short and long-term strategic engagements, workshops, coaching, meeting design and facilitation, and developing written briefs and policy solutions.
 We use our expertise to provide assistance on racial equity, becoming an anti-racist organization, and improving organizational capacity to address racial inequity.

 Some of our offerings include: